mitranim/webbs/readme.md

 Sends `message` as-is over the websocket, if any.
 The message should belong to one of the types accepted by `WebSocket.send` (string, binary, or blob).

 If not connected, adds `message` to `webbs.sendBuffer`.
-When active, will send all buffered messages at once.
+When connected, will send all buffered messages at once.

 ```js
 const webbs = new Webbs('ws://my-host:my-port')